 Curious Sights That Are Truly Made In IndiaBy Luis G

-To western minds, India is a place of dazzling colors, interesting traditions, and spices.
+To those of us who have never visited, India is a place of dazzling colors, beautiful traditions, and aromatic spices.
 The historical heritage, though, is where so much of the beauty lies.
 It is a country with more culture and more diversity than most.
 India is the second most populated country on the planet, with over 1.366 billion people, as of the 2019 census.
 It is a diverse ecosystem for some of the world’s most miraculous fauna and flora.
 The Republic of India has been a secular federal republic since 1950.
 No queen, no king, just a parliamentary system with no set religious rules.
 It is also multilingual, as well as multi-ethnic.
 India also has one of the fastest-growing major economies in the world, with an ever-expanding middle class.
 Today, we’re going to talk about some of the funnier things that make visiting India and her people a once-in-a-lifetime experience.

 Bull In The China Shop

 Cows are sacred animals in many parts of the country, partly because in ancient times, farm animals were considered as equals when it came to the work load.
 As such, cows have remained an animal to respect and treat with reverence.